Chapter 9 Solving and solving options

 9.7.27 resampleID

-boolean representing if the resampling should be
+resampleID boolean representing if the resampling should be

-done on an individual basis TRUE
+done on an individual basis TRUE (ie. a whole patient is

 selected) or each covariate is resampled independent of the

-subject identifier FALSE
+subject identifier FALSE.
+When resampleID=TRUE

 correlations of parameters are retained, where as when

-ignores patient covariate correaltions.
+resampleID=FALSE ignores patient covariate correaltions.

-Hence the default is resampleID=TRUE
+Hence the default is resampleID=TRUE.

 9.8 rxode2 output options